3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/How_To_SSH.md

 ssh pi@192.168.1.95
 ```

+Once you have input the correct account name & IP address as above

 Press return

-Then it'll ask you for your password.
+Then the terminal will ask you for your password.
 Enter it, it wont be displayed on screen but it will be working.

 Press return again to login.

+You're now ready to begin issuing commands to install the macros.